scottrice10/strangeLightning/CONTRIBUTING.md

       `$ git pull --rebase upstream master`

-      _if pull requests have been accepted to development while yours was pending, please repeat step 5 to sync your fork with fire-devil developent branch_
+      _if pull requests have been accepted to development while yours was pending, please repeat step 6 to sync your fork with strangeLightning developent branch_

       To start working on next feature

-9. Go to step 4.
+9. Go to step 5.

       #References